JayWood/the-seo-framework/readme.txt

 	* The SEO Bar's balloon is now also flat and square.
 	* The SEO Bar T/D and G letters have a space removed between them to make it a little more appealing on smaller screens.
 	* The SEO Bar now has a maximum width of 220px instead of 260px.
+	* TODO The SEO Bar's description notification will have a higher tolerance for repeated words that are less than 4 characters (4 instead of 3).
 	* Description "good" detection length range has been extended to 137 minimum instead of 145, to eliminate over-optimization.
 	* LD+Json markup now uses double quotes instead of single.
 	* LD+Json Sitelinks Search Box script now excludes the Alternative Name, as it's optional and non-configurable (yet).